-Central Park Hospital to Close on Fall in New York COVID-19 Cases
+Central Park Hospital to Close on Fall in New York Covid-19 Cases

 “This marks a significant turning point in the coronavirus epidemic in New York because it means that the number of cases is declining to the point that the local health system will be able to meet the needs,” he added.

-The field hospital caused controversy, after LGTB groups denounced that their staff requested to sign a “statement of faith“which stressed that marriage can only take place between a man and a woman.
+The field hospital caused controversy after LGTB groups denounced that their staff asked to sign a “declaration of faith” that stressed that marriage can only take place between a man and a woman.

 The dismantling announcement comes after the USNS Comfort hospital ship left New York on Thursday.
 Both were part of the massive operation to double beds in New York state, bringing them to 110,000.

-That operation included raising hospitals in Bell at the Javits Convention Cebter and at the US Open tennis tournament venue.
+That operation included setting up field hospitals at the Javits Convention Cebter and at the US Open tennis tournament venue.

 But hospitalizations have been less than projected due to the city closing for weeks, Governor Andrew Cuomo said.